Reception Capacity: Definitions, Game Theory and Hardness: Our Results

-The lower bound is described in Section~\ref{sec:hardness}, and the upper bound is in Section~\ref{sec:approx}.
-Both are obtained in a similar way: a connection to another problem known as the \emph{Unique Coverage Problem} (\ucp).
-We discuss \ucp in more detail in Section~\ref{sec:UCP}, but informally it is a variation of Maximum Coverage with a similar uniqueness requirement as in \pds (an element only counts as covered if it is contained in exactly one chosen set).
-Upper and lower bounds for \ucp are known~\cite{Demaine08}, so we derive our lower bounds by reducing from \ucp to \pds (in particular, the different lower bounds and their hardness assumptions are all direct from equivalent bounds and assumptions for \ucp).
-For the upper bound, for technical reasons we do not give a black-box reduction to \ucp, but instead give an algorithm which is directly inspired by the upper bound for \ucp from~\cite{Demaine08}.
+This lower bound is obtained through a connection to the \emph{Unique Coverage Problem} (\ucp).
+Informally, \ucp is a variation of Maximum Coverage with a similar uniqueness requirement as in \pds (an element only counts as covered if it is contained in exactly one chosen set).
+Upper and lower bounds for \ucp are known~\cite{Demaine08}, so we derive our lower bound by reducing from \ucp to \pds (in particular, the different lower bounds and their hardness assumptions are all direct from equivalent bounds and assumptions for \ucp).
+The lower bound is given in Section~\ref{sec:hardness} and the upper bound is given in Appendix~\ref{sec:approx}.